grafana/grafana-infinity-datasource/docs/sources/examples/thingspeak.md

 ## Note

-> This post was originally posted in [this Github discussion](https://github.com/grafana/grafana-infinity-datasource/discussions/38)
+> This post was originally posted in [a GitHub discussion](https://github.com/grafana/grafana-infinity-datasource/discussions/38)